spaniardzoomer/spaniardzoomer.github.io/content/blog/header_files.md

 tags = ["c", "low-level", "linker"]
 +++

 Hey everyone.
-Today I want to talk a little bit about **H**eader **F**iles in C and the Linker.
+Today I want to talk a little bit about **Header Files** in C and the linker.
 I feel like this is a topic that doesn't get touched on enough.

 In my case, back when I was at university, they explained everything there was to know about compilers, but they never really talked **about** the linker or the linking process—and I think it's actually quite important.
 So, today I'm going to explain how it works.